-- (a) that cannot be insured or guaranteed by an agency of the Federal Government named in Section 306(g)(1) of the National Housing Act; - (b) that has been refused by the insuring or guaranteeing agency; - (c) for which federal agency insurance or guaranty has been withdrawn; - (d) for which, in the case of GNMA MBS II Single Family Level Payment MBS and H4H mortgage loans, FHA is prohibited from paying insurance benefits, whether or not the mortgage is insured; or - (e) that does not comply with the terms of the related securities, including, for example, a single family mortgage or manufactured home loan that has not been insured or guaranteed by an agency of the Federal Government named in Section 306(g)(1) of the National Housing Act.
+- (1) that cannot be insured or guaranteed by an agency of the Federal Government, named in Section 306(g)(1) of the National Housing Act; - (2) that has been refused by the insuring or guaranteeing agency; - (3) for which federal agency insurance or guaranty has been withdrawn; - (4) for which, in the case of GNMA MBS II Single Family Level Payment MBS and H4H mortgage loans, FHA is prohibited from paying insurance benefits, whether or not the mortgage is insured; or - (5) that does not comply with the terms of the related securities.

-Delinquency is not considered a defect except as provided in MBS Guide, Ch.
-9, Part 2, § E or, in the case of H4H mortgage loans, to the extent that such delinquency prohibits FHA from paying insurance benefits.
+Delinquency is not considered a defect except as provided in Section 9-2(E) or, in the case of H4H mortgage loans, to the extent that such delinquency prohibits FHA from paying insurance benefits.